microsoft/WhatTheHack/000-HowToHack/WTH-HowToCreateAHack.md

-# How to Create and Contribute a Hack
+# How to Create and Contribute your What The Hack

 Developing a new What The Hack is a great way to get your content out into the world.
 Chances are if you've done workshops or PoCs in the past, you already have the material on which to base a What The Hack.